ghdoc/bug-free-doodle/CPP/GDB/Attach to process to debug.md

 # How to Debug a binary?

+## Start binary with gdb
-1. So if you are running your code by:
+So if you are running your code by:

 ```c
 $ executablefile arg1 arg2 arg3